Particular/docs.particular.net/transports/msmq/uninstalling-msmq.md

 `DISM.exe` requires admin privileges so all the commands listed should be run from an admin command prompt.

+> [!NOTE]
-NOTE: DISM command line options and feature names are all case-sensitive.
+> DISM command line options and feature names are all case-sensitive.

 To list which MSMQ features are enabled: